harleylara/isap_platform/docs/makeAppointment.md

    Fill in information of the meeting.
    You have to Select the Time zone of professor.
    I guess almost meetings have time difference because this platform is for studying abroad program.
+   If you want to invite someone to this appointment, you can add someone at "Users"
    <img src="images/create_option.png" width="600px" />

 1. Then login as a student and Click "Appointments" tab.